 MANDATE OF NCBWF

 The mandate is fulfilled through community-based services, personal and professional development programs across Canada.
-The NCBWF began locally in British Columbia to secure funding in order to advance opportunities for black women and girls and has grown into a multi-faceted, non-profit organization that operates nationally.
+The NCBWF began locally in British Columbia to secure funding in order to advance opportunities for female/female identifying people of African descent and youth.
+We have grown into a multi-faceted, non-profit organization that operates locally and collaborates nationally.

-The NCBWF sponsors educational, social, cultural and health related programs and projects.
-These projects are designed to meet the needs and concerns of Black women and their families by enhancing their quality of life.
+The NCBWF sponsors educational, social, cultural, economic and health related programs and projects.
+These projects are designed to meet the needs and concerns of female/female identifying people of African descent and their families by enhancing their quality of life.

 We have been a pillar in our community, and we continue to provide various levels of support and resources to Black families and community members in the following areas: